webapicookbook/hyper/README.md

-# i-hyper : Interactive Hypermedia Shell
+# hyper : Interactive Hypermedia Shell

 _sample project to explore an interactive shell for hypermedia services_